 The Pittsburgh region has the educated, skilled workforce you need to grow your business.
 Our workforce is:

-View the Regional Workforce section of our Regional Data for information about local employment numbers and wages.
-Industry-specific talent information can also be found throughout our array of collateral regarding the region’s target sectors.
+View the Regional Workforce section of our Regional Data for information about local employment numbers and wages, or visit our new online tool, Pittsburgh Region Data: On Demand – a comprehensive data and demographics database allowing you to build a customized publication with saving, printing and sharing capabilities.
+Industry and occupation-specific talent information can also be found throughout our array of collateral regarding the region's target sectors.

 ShaleNET: Linking Talent to Opportunity

 Workforce Analysis Report: Well-Compensated Energy Jobs to Grow Through 2020

 The Pittsburgh region is poised to see the number of energy-related careers grow significantly by the end of the decade.
 According to a Workforce Analysis Report conducted by global talent-recruitment consultancy DDI, employers have identified 14 high-demand, hard-to-fill occupations, posing a challenge to workforce development efforts.
 These jobs include engineers and maintenance technicians, welders and salespeople, jobs requiring post-high school training as well as professional degrees.

 *Outside Pittsburgh’s 10-county region